top of page

 1959

-In January squash is televised for the first time, in a local broadcast at U.S. Open in Pittsburgh.
+1st time a squash match is televised in a local broadcast at US Open in Pittsburgh.

 1965

-A glass window is added to a court in Hobart, Australia, to enable filming.
+A small glass window is added to a court door in Hobart, Australia, to enable filming.

 1966

-In December, Birkenhead Squash Rackets Club in England unveils a court with a partially glass back wall; the glass panel measures sixteen feet long and five feet high.
+Birkenhead Squash Rackets Club in England unveils a court with a partial glass back wall.

 1967